idexus/Sharp.UI/README.md

 {
     public HelloWorldPage()
     {
-        InitializeSharpUIComponents(); // if you create custom constructors, call this method to initialize Sharp.UI components
+        // if you create custom constructors, call this method
+        // to initialize Sharp.UI components
+        InitializeSharpUIComponents();
     }

     protected override View Build()